zoeseeger/git-cheat-sheet/README.md

     git remote add origin https://account@github.com/account/name-of-your-repository.git

-'push' uploads all of the changes stored from the 'commit' command to the github site where it is stored and changes are tracked.
-The main 'branch' of the project is called the main.
+'push' uploads all of the local changes stored from the 'commit' command to the remote github site where it is stored and changes are tracked.
+The main 'branch' of the project is called main.
 When different people work on code at the same time they can generate different branches that can later be merged back to the main branch or rejected if they do not work well with the rest of the changed code.

     git push -u origin main